Last updated on June 29, 2026

 Rent trends in Baltimore, MD

-Average rent prices in Baltimore have remained the same over the last month and have remained the same since last year.
+Average rent prices in Baltimore have remained the same over the last month and have increased by 1% since last year.

 Rent trends